top of page

 B sees S still in a funk

-B: Let’s go to the beach – you’ll feel better there – brains whizzing etc – you can see me soar like an eagle
+B: Let’s go to the beach, my friend - you’ll feel better there - brains whizzing etc - you can see my eagle spirit soar

 S: Very well